profile current work PhD training knowledge & research creative research performative objects contact

 AHRC logo

-In 2008 Kristina was awarded an AHRC practice-led grant under the title "Exploring new Avenues for Silver Design using Argentium Sterling Silver and Laser Welding" to continue the work begun at Middlesex University.
+In 2008 Kristina was awarded an AHRC practice-led grant under the title "Exploring new Avenues for Silver Design using Argentium Sterling Silver and Laser Welding" to continue the work begun at Middlesex University in 2005.

-The project was conducted both through theoretical and practical inquiry.
-It developed firstly a framework for understanding and defining new avenues.
-Secondly, the project explored how such new avenues can be developed creatively.
-The project resulted in the publication of two research papers, and in an exhibition held at Birmingham Museum and Art Gallery from September 2009 to March 2010.
+The project was conducted through a combination of theoretical and creative inquiry.
+It firstly developed a theoretical framework that considered the role of the pursuit of new avenues within craft practice in general and silver design in particular with regard to its sustainability.
+Secondly, the project explored how such new avenues can be developed creatively, introducing elastic movement into silver design as means for emotional expression.
+The project resulted in the publication of four research papers (Niedderer 2009, Niedderer and Townsend 2010, Niedderer 2012a, Niedderer 2012b), and in an exhibition held at Birmingham Museum and Art Gallery from September 2009 to March 2010.

 Creative Enquiry

-The creative work explored three areas: 1) technical aspects of joining thin hard-rolled Argentium through laser welding; 2) design development exploring how material and process can be combined to achieve integrity (i.e. relevant use of material and process in relation to a design); 3) creative opportunities arising from the combination of the cosen material and technology.
+The creative work explored three areas: 1) the technical aspects of joining thin hard-rolled Argentium through laser welding; 2) the design development, which investigated how the material and process can be combined to exploit the elasticity of silver; 3) the expressive opportunities arising from the introduction of elastic movement into silver design.

 Design Development